-Though I’ve been writing in one form or another since the age of twenty, Delta Legend is my
+Though I’ve been writing in one form or another since the age of twenty, Delta Legend was my

 first solo novel.
 I began writing in college, creating character monologues as a way to stand out

 writing for screen.
-Delta Legend was orignally a screenplay from my time in Hollywood and I'm proud to be one of the few writers who've successfully turned a spec into a novel.
+Delta Legend was originally a screenplay from my time in Hollywood and I'm proud to be one of the few writers who've successfully turned a spec into a novel.

-Flash Forward 2020.
-Dear Friends, I have been largely absent from the literary world since
+Flash Forward: Dear Friends, I have been largely absent from the literary world since

-So yeah, I've had my share of life curve balls lobbed my way.
+So yeah, I've had a few flaming curve balls lobbed my way.
 These last few years have been about healing, working full-time plus to keep the roof over my head, and looking after my fiercely independent 95 year-old mom, Jackie.

-And now, here we are in the midst of a pandemic in a deeply divided country grappling with social and racial injustice.
-I am reminded of a time at the beginning of the Gulf War when I felt depressed and helpless about what was happening in our country, the world.
-When our protesting seemed to have little impact, a social activist friend of mine said, "Remember, when you feel powerless to change the bigger issues, change the small ones you can in your own community."
-That's always stuck with me.
+We're all still navigating the gauntlet of a pandemic in a deeply divided country grappling with social and racial injustice.
+I am reminded of the time a social activist friend of mine said, "Remember, when you feel powerless to change the bigger issues, change the small ones you can in your own community."

 I hope to return to writing one day soon.
 Stories are brewing, both fiction and non-fiction.
 I'll touch down again.
-Until then, hang tough and be kind to each other even when divisiveness is modeled and encouraged.
-We're bigger than that.
-Take it from someone who's known some challenges of late—we're gonna get through this, and come out changed but stronger on the other side. - Kelan
+Until then, hang tough and be kind to each other, even when divisiveness is modeled and encouraged.
+Take it from someone who's known some challenges of late—we're gonna get through this and come out changed but stronger on the other side. - Kelan